 New York City and State Vital Records

 New York City and New York State maintain separate vital records offices.
 Differing rates and procedures apply in the two jurisdictions.
 Navigating your way through the different jurisdictions and laws that have governed vital record creation in New York can be a bit confusing.
 I offer a brief summary of the available records below.
+New York City Vital Records:

 Records Available in New York City:

-• There are gaps in some of the earlier years and the earliest vital information was recorded in register form - not individual records.
+There are gaps in some of the earlier years and the earliest vital information was recorded in register form - not individual records.
 Please email for further details.

 New York State Vital Records: